-It is so reliable, and makes a best stitch every time.
-It has never once has stress problems like the Juki.
-I love using the strolling foot on this maker, and it's peaceful and pulls the fabric through like a dream.
-My light headed out in this device, and after taking it all apart they found out it was a motherboard problem, and to repair it I 'd need to have the motherboard changed.
+It is so dependable, and makes an ideal stitch every single time.
+Likewise it has never ever as soon as has tension issues like the Juki.
+I like using the walking foot on this device, and it's quiet and pulls the material through like a dream.
+My light went out in this machine, and after taking it all apart they found out it was a motherboard problem, and to repair it I 'd need to have the motherboard altered.

 © Copyright 2021 Banbury Sewing Labour.
 We receive compensation from companies whose products and services we recommend.